 Panaca Mercantile Store

 "So my adventures across our state in search of its historic markers have led me to ... historic cemeteries.
 Old west structures, Modern structures.
 Office buildings.
 Urban parks.
 Casinos.
 Mountain lakes.
 Cattle Ranches.
 A public swimming pool.
 And now ...
 Yes.
 A supermarket.
-Who woulda thought? ..." -- Journal Entry, March 2009
+Who woulda thought? ..." -- March 2009

 Original Date Visited: 3/16/09